Skip to main content

 you find yourself.

-My change of heart began a few years ago when I first learnt of the edibility of Japanese Knotweed (actually, changes began long before then & foraging played a major role in that change).
+My change of heart began a few years ago when I first learned about the edibility of Japanese Knotweed (actually, changes began long before then & foraging played a major role in that change).
 After spending more time in the presence of this plant, observing it, eating, drinking it and developing a deeper revulsion toward poisonous chemicals being employed in attempts to eradicate it, a practice I've disliked for many years, I started to feel that something wasn't quite right with our mainstream perceptions of and dealings with it.
 Discussions with various folk who had a more positive outlook; other foragers, medical herbalists and environmentalists, also played their part in facilitating my change of heart.

 I will provide a number of links at the end of this article for reference and further reading.